-The SFI Conservation and Community Partnerships Grant Program fosters partnerships between organizations interested in improving forest management in the United States and Canada, and responsible procurement globally.
-Projects address topics of current importance such as improving wildlife habitat management and conservation of biodiversity, avoiding controversial sources of fiber such as those resulting from illegal logging, and assisting local communities through forest education programs and green building projects for low-income families.
+The SFI Conservation Grants Program fosters partnerships between organizations interested in improving forest management in the United States and Canada, and responsible procurement globally.
+Projects address topics of current importance such as improving wildlife habitat management and conservation of biodiversity, avoiding controversial sources of fiber such as those resulting from illegal logging.

-Since 2010, SFI has awarded 63 conservation and 63 community grants totaling more than $4.4 million to foster research and pilot efforts to better inform future decisions about our forests.
-When leveraged with project partner contributions, total investment exceeds $16 million.
+Since 2010, SFI has awarded 64 grants totaling more than $4.4 million to foster research and pilot efforts to better inform future decisions about our forests.
+When leveraged with project partner contributions, total investment exceeds $11 million.

 The grant program builds on the fact that SFI is the only forest certification standard in North America that requires participants to support and engage in research activities to improve forest health, productivity and sustainable management of forest resources, and the environmental benefits and performance of forest products.
 Since 1995, SFI program participants have invested more than $1.6 billion in forest research activities.